 - Practice power naps.
 According to Dominique Petit, the coordinator of the Canadian Sleep and Circadian Network, at-noon naps in children have proven to be of critical importance for learning.
 It might be the reason why children are so good and fast at memorizing and acquiring new skills.
 Adults, however, can use this knowledge to their advantage as well.
 15-20-minute of daytime naps can help restore energy level and facilitate further learning.

-No doubt that long and sound sleep in students is not a sign of a lazybones but a wise choice.
-It’s critical for restoring brain connections, physical and mental power.
+No doubt that long and sound sleep in students is not a sign of lazybones but a wise choice.
+It’s critical for restoring brain connections, and physical and mental power.
 Give yourself time for proper rest during the night, and you will be surprised how much your brain can really learn and remember.

 More Advice for College Students: